CarbonBasedDudeform/SolarSystem/README.md

 Current Status
 ==============

-Renders a sphere by tessellating a diamond to a defined depth.
+Renders the sun with the planets orbiting around it.
+The planets are roughly to scale in terms of size, orbits and distance from each other.
+Each planet is coloured a general colour using shaders at the moment that reflects its overall colour (eg. blue for earth, red-brown for mars).

 Controls
 ==============

-The keyboard can currently be used to move the "planet" that is rendered.
+The keyboard can currently be used to move the camera around focused on the sun at the centre.

-'W' - Move Up
+'W' - Zoom In

-'A' - Move Left
+'A' - Zoom Out

-'S' - Move Down
+'S' - Speed up Time

-'D' - Move Right
+'D' - Slow down Time

-'Q' - Rotate Anticlockwise
+'P' - Rotate solar system clockwise along X-axis

-'E' - Rotate Clockwise
+';' - Rotate solar system anticlockwise along X-axis